Education in Finland: Tertiary education

 There are two sectors in the tertiary education: traditional universities (yliopisto, universitet) and universities of applied sciences (ammattikorkeakoulu, yrkeshögskola, or AMK/YH for short).
 Admissions are based on the high school final GPA, the high school final exam (ylioppilastutkinto), and the university entrance examinations.
 The selection process is fully transparent, merit-based, and objective; there are no application essays, no human factor in selection, no underrepresented minority support (except for preset quotas for Swedish speakers), and no weight on extracurricular activities.
 Moreover, the entrance examinations are rarely long multiple-choice exams, and instead consist of a smaller number of longer and more complicated questions that are supposed to test more than memorization and quick mechanical problem solving.
 Therefore, the selection process is very different from many other countries.

 The focus for universities is research in science, and they give theoretical education.
 In many programs graduating with a master's degree is expected, with no separate admissions process between Bachelor and master's degrees.
 The universities of applied sciences focus more on responding to the needs of the world of work and they engage in industry development projects.
 The nature of research is more practical and theories are applied to advanced problem solving.
 For example, physicians are university graduates, whereas registered nurses and engineers graduate from universities of applied sciences.
 (However, universities also award degrees in Nursing Science and Engineering).
-The vocational schools and universities of applied sciences are governed by municipalities, or, in special cases, by private entities.
-(As an exception to the rule, the Police College is governed by the Ministry of the Interior).
-All Finnish universities, on the other hand, were owned by the state until 2010, after which they have been separated from the state into foundations or corporations under public law.
-A bachelor's degree takes about three–four years.
-Depending on the programme, this may be the point of graduation, but it is usually only an intermediate step towards the master's degree.
+Most vocational schools and universities of applied sciences are governed by municipalities, while some are private entities.
+(As an exception, the Police College is governed by the Ministry of the Interior).
+All Finnish general universities were state-run until 2010, when they were privatized as foundations or corporations under public law.

+A bachelor's degree in a general universitytakes three to four years and is usually only an intermediate step towards the master's degree.
 A bachelor's degree in a university of applied sciences (a polytechnic degree), on the other hand, takes about 3.5–4.5 years.
 Polytechnic degrees are generally accepted as equivalent to university degrees.